Te Herenga Waka

 WEBSITE KEY WORD SEARCH: Māori, Āwhina, marae.

-Talofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Faka’alofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e and warm Pacific Greetings.
+Talofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e, Noa’ia, Kia ora, warm Pasifika greetings.

-Victoria University of Wellington has a university-wide commitment to raising Pasifika participation and academic success.
+Te Herenga Waka—Victoria University of Wellington has a university-wide commitment to Pasifika student achievement through excellent quality, relevant teaching and learning experiences, and raising Pasifika participation and academic success.

 WEBSITE KEY WORD SEARCH: Pasifika